tiarno/reachtim/content/articles/psutil1.md

 The overall workflow follows these three steps:

 1. Get the system data into MongoDB (`psutil` and `cron`).
+2. Set up a web server to query the MongoDB server (`bottle`).
-2. Write a short HTML page to display the data (`jqplot` + AJAX).
+3. Write a short HTML page to display the data (`jqplot` + AJAX).

-3. Set up a web server to query the MongoDB server (`bottle`).
+![psflow][psflow]

 You can get all the code in my GitHub project [psmonitor](https://github.com/tiarno/psmonitor).
 I use snippets of that code in this article.

-In the first part, I use the `psutil` package inside a `cron` job to write system information to a capped collection in MongoDB every 5 minutes.
+In the first part, you use the `psutil` package inside a `cron` job to write system information to a capped collection in MongoDB every 5 minutes.

+In the second part, the `bottle` application makes a request to MongoDB and responds with the JSON data.

-In the second part, I have an HTML file corresponding to each machine.
-The file loads `jqplot` from jquery, and makes an AJAX request to the MongoDB collection via `bottle`.
+In the third part, you have an HTML file corresponding to each machine.
+The file loads `jqplot` and makes an AJAX request to the MongoDB collection via `bottle`.

-In the third part, the `bottle` application ties it together by making the request to MongoDB and passing that data back to the HTML page.

 This is an example of one of the charts we will create:
 ![monitor01][monitor01]